kubeflow/kfp-tekton/sdk/python/README.md

-# KFP-Tekton Developer Guide
+# KFP-Tekton SDK Developer Guide

-This document describes the development guidelines for contributing to the KFP-Tekton project.
+This document describes the development guidelines for contributing to the KFP-Tekton SDK/compiler.
 Details about the required contributor license agreement (CLA) and the code review process can be found in the [CONTRIBUTING.md](/CONTRIBUTING.md) document.
 A quick-start guide with general setup instruction, trouble shooting guide and technical limitations